Inmate dies in new riot at Mexico jail where 16 were killed

 MEXICO CITY (AP) — Another inmate was killed Thursday at a prison in northern Mexico where 16 inmates died during a riot on New Year's Eve.

-Security officials in Zacatecas state said a new riot broke out at the Cieneguillas prison, where 16 prisoners died on Tuesday.
+Security officials in Zacatecas state said four other prisoners were injured in the latest riot at the Cieneguillas prison, where 16 prisoners died on Tuesday.

-The Public Safety Department said the prison had been brought back under control, but there was no information on how the inmate was killed.
+The Public Safety Department said the prison had been brought back under control.
+Zacatecas state security secretary Ismael Camberos Hernández told the Milenio television station that inmates angry over the Tuesday riot had attacked prisoners they accused of betraying them that day.

+He said the prisoner had been battered to death by fellow prisoners who detached a metal cell door and bashed him with it.
+The four wounded Thursday also suffered injuries from blows.

 Not all of the victims in Tuesday's riot died from gunshot wounds.
 Some were stabbed and others beaten with objects.
 No guards or police were wounded.